Croc: Legend of the Gobbos: Audio

 The music for Croc was composed by Justin Scharvona, Karin Griffin and Martin Gwynn Jones.
 Scharvona had been composing music for several of Argonaut's games since 1988, and had worked in-house at the studio since 1994.
 The soundtrack was developed at the same time as the rest of the game, rather than being composed for an otherwise complete game.
 Scharvona tried to compose the game's songs so that people listening to the music would be able to "whistle along" with them.
 The game's title theme was inspired by a song included on a CD of Mexican music that Scharvona had listened to which featured a rhythmic piano riff and a solo trumpet as the lead.
 The ambient music playing during the cave levels took inspiration from several other popular pieces of music; the songs' rhythmic finger snaps and harpsichord were based on that of the title theme of The Addams Family, while the lead theremin was based on the horror-centric music from The Simpsons' Treehouse of Horror Halloween specials and the Hammond organ was derived from a cover of "Foxy Lady" that Scharvona had been composing for the video game Wayne's World at the time.
 According to Jez San, the composers created so many tunes for Croc that the audio had to be compressed 4:1 in order to fit it all on one disc.

 The voice samples for Croc were provided by British actor Jonathan Aris, who was friends with Argonaut's audio department at the time.
-Aris came in to Argonaut's studio to do the role and recorded all of his dialogue within an hour, according to Cusworth.
+Aris came into Argonaut's studio to do the role and recorded all of his dialogue within an hour, according to Cusworth.